conda/conda/docs/source/building/variants.rst

    lists of versions to iterate over.
 These are aggregated as detailed in the Aggregation of multiple variants section below.

 2. Set the ``variant`` member of a Config object.
-This is just a simple dictionary.
-The values for fields should be strings, except "extended keys", which are documented in the `Extended keys`_ section below.
+This is just a dictionary.
+The values for fields should be strings or lists of strings, except "extended keys", which are documented in the `Extended keys`_ section below.

 Again, with meta.yaml contents like: